-The complete list of the 2021-2022 NFID Board of Directors is below.
-These renowned leaders in public health officially began responsibilities on July 1, 2021.
-As the governing body, the Board of Directors establishes the strategic direction for NFID, ensures that annual goals are met, and provides financial oversight for the organization.
+A complete list of the 2022-2023 NFID Board of Directors is below.
+This esteemed group of public health leaders officially began responsibilities on July 1, 2022.
+As the governing body, the Board of Directors establishes the strategic direction for NFID, ensures that annual goals are met, and provides financial oversight.

-- Sara E. Cosgrove, MD, Johns Hopkins University School of Medicine
+- Sara E. Cosgrove, MD, MS, Johns Hopkins University School of Medicine

-- Tamera Coyne-Beasley, MD, MPH, University of Alabama Birmingham
+- Tamera Coyne-Beasley, MD, MPH, The University of Alabama at Birmingham

 - Monica M. Farley, MD, Emory University School of Medicine

-- Jeffery A. Goad, PharmD, MPH, NFID Vice President, Chapman University School of Pharmacy
+- Jeffery A. Goad, PharmD, MPH (NFID President-Elect), Chapman University School of Pharmacy

-- Orin S. Levine, PhD, of the Bill & Melinda Gates Foundation
+- Orin S. Levine, PhD, Bill & Melinda Gates Foundation (Former)

 - Julie Morita, MD, Robert Wood Johnson Foundation

-- Kathleen M. Neuzil, MD, MPH, Center for Vaccine Development and Global Health, University of Maryland School of Medicine
+- Kathleen M. Neuzil, MD, MPH (NFID Vice President), Center for Vaccine Development and Global Health, University of Maryland School of Medicine

 - S. Shaefer Spires, MD, Duke University Hospital

-- Patricia N. Whitley-Williams, MD, NFID President, Rutgers Robert Wood Johnson Medical School
+- Patricia N. Whitley-Williams, MD (NFID Immediate Past-President), Rutgers Robert Wood Johnson Medical School

-- Marla Dalton, PE, CAE, NFID Executive Director and CEO
+- Marla Dalton, PE, CAE, NFID Executive Director & CEO

 - William Schaffner, MD, NFID Medical Director